qLience/AI-Pump-for-Underfloor-Heating-systems/README.md

     Note startup requires Tmix which have to be above 20

 ### Environments:

+#### House Environment
+These environments is based on charistica of a normal house.
 * SHTL1 - Simulation environment of a one circuit house environment without dynamic properties of a house
 * SHTL2 - Simulation environment of a one circuit house environment with dynamic properties of a house (Dynamic properties of Circuit 1)
 * SHTL3 - Simulation environment of a two circuit house environment with dynamic properties of a house (Dynamic properties of Circuit 1 and 2)
 * SHTL4 - Simulation environment of a four circuit house environment with dynamic properties of a house (Dynamic properties of Circuit 1, 2, 3 and 4)

+### Experimental Setup of House
+These environment is based on a parameter estimation of a experimental setup.
 * SETL2 - Simulation environment of a one circuit experimental setup environment with dynamic properties of a experimental setup (Circuit 3)
 * SETL3 - Simulation environment of a two circuit experimental setup environment with dynamic properties of a experimental setup (Circuit 3 and 4)
 * SETL4 - Simulation environment of a four circuit experimental setup environment with dynamic properties of a experimental setup (Circuit 1,2,3 and 4) (Not available  yet!)